 The internal genitals include paired ovaries and oviducts (Fallopian tubes), the uterus, and the vagina.
 Fallopian tubes and ovaries form the adnexa of the uterus.

-Function of the ovaries
+The function of the ovaries

 The ovaries supply the female germ cells and produce sex hormones (estrogen and progesterone).
 The periodical fluctuations of the production of hormones are the foundation of the feminine cycle.
 The size of the ovary is about 4 x 2 x 1 cm.
 After menopause (climacteric), the ovaries atrophy.